CalvinLee0316/ATM/README.md

 3.Run the file atm.py (ex. python3 atm.py on mac)
 4.Follow directions on screen

+A simple console "UI" is implemented, these print statements may be replaced with a better user interface by another engineer, as instructions have stated.

 Basic Database of accounts contains account number 0-19, each with 3 different balances To test and use existing accounts, populate the dictionary and list 'accounts' and 'accountNums' with actual accounts